Javier Alvial

-Javier Andrés Alvial (born January 12, 1992, in Fairfax, Virginia) is a retired American and Chilean professional footballer who last played for San Luis de Quillota in Chile.
+Javier Andrés Alvial (born January 12, 1992) is an American retired and Chilean professional footballer who last played for San Luis de Quillota in Chile.
 He is currently working as the scouting and recruitment manager for the Portland Timbers in MLS.

 Career

 Youth

 Alvial has been all over the world in his youth career.
 Playing in several top youth clubs such as Club Deportivo Universidad Católica in Chile, Club Atlético River Plate in Argentina, Defensor Sporting in Uruguay, Chivas USA in United States, Chelsea F.C. in England, etc.

 It has been said that Alvial played in these clubs for a year or less in El Gráfico.

 In an interview translated from Spanish to English, he states "because of my fathers job, I always had to be travelling from place to place which is why I could not stay in one club".

 He then played for University of Alabama at Birmingham for a few months, but withdrew from the team in half season to pursue his dream of becoming a professional soccer player.